Hot Latin Songs: Records

-Enrique Iglesias has the most number-one songs, with 27 between 1995 and 2016.

-"Despacito" by Luis Fonsi (pictured), Daddy Yankee and Justin Bieber is the longest-running number one, with 56 non-consecutive weeks from February 2017 to September 2018.

 Songs

 Top 10 songs of All-Time (1986–2021)

 In 2016, for the 30th anniversary of Hot Latin Songs, Billboard magazine compiled a ranking of the 50 best-performing songs on the chart over the 30 years, along with the best-performing artists.
 Billboard has stated that "due to changes in chart methodology over the years, eras are weighted differently to account for chart turnover rates over various periods."
 The top 20 was updated in 2018, while the most current update of the list was published in September 2021.